-The Policy also covers any staff and pupils who may be involved in research or other activity that requires them to process or have access to personal data, for instance as part of a research project or as part of professional practice activities.
-If this occurs, it is the responsibility of the School to ensure the data is processed in accordance with the GDPR and that pupils and staff are advised about their responsibilities.
+The Policy also covers any staff and pupils who may be required to process or have access to personal data, for instance as part of a research project or as part of professional practice activities.
+If this occurs, it is the responsibility of the School to ensure the data is processed in accordance with the UK GDPR and that pupils and staff are advised about their responsibilities.